CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_04-Implement_Virtual_Networking.md

     ![image](../media/L4T2S7.png)

-1. Wait for the template to deploy, then confirm (in the portal) the Manufacturing virtual network and subnets were created.
+1. Wait for the template to deploy, then confirm (in the portal) that the Manufacturing virtual network and subnets were created.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: